laristra/documentation/documentation_ccmake-docker.md

 In Markdown, the format for a Quality Gate Badge is `[![Quality Gate](https://sonarqube.com/api/badges/gate?key=<project-key>)](https://sonarqube.com/dashboard/id=<project_key>)`.

 ## Doxygen
-[Doxygen](http://www.stack.nl/~dimitri/doxygen/) is a tool for generating documentation for code in several different languages.
+[Doxygen](http://www.stack.nl/~dimitri/doxygen/) is a tool for generating documentation for code in several different languages, mainly c or c++.
 The documentation can be displayed on a webpage browser.
-Download Doxygen to your computer, go to a directory, and run `doxygen -g`.
+Download Doxygen to your computer, navigate to a directory, and run `doxygen -g`.
 This will create a Doxyfile.
 Then `open Doxyfile` to get the template and standard settings for a Doxyfile.
 Put this in your GitHub repo as DOXYFILE.
-The only things that necessarily need to be changed are PROJECT_NAME and INPUT (INPUT, if using the shell file (below), should be set equal to ../..).
-Next, create a gh-pages branch of the repo by going to the repo settings, and under GitHub Pages it should say "Source" -- click on it and switch the branch to master.
+Most of the configurations do not need to be changed, but make sure to change the project name to your repo name.
+Also, make sure `INPUT = ../..` and `GENERATE_HTML = YES`.
+Next, create a gh-pages branch of the repo by going to the repo settings, and under "GitHub Pages" it should say "Source" -- click on it and switch the branch to master.

 The first step to run Doxygen is to create a shell file which could be called generateDocumentationAndDeploy.sh.
 The .travis.yml file will reference this file, but having a separate shell file means that all of this source code does not have to be in .travis.yml.
-The TRAVIS_REPO_SLUG variable refers to <username>/<repo_name>, so it does not have to be changed for every project.
+The ${TRAVIS_REPO_SLUG} variable refers to <username>/<repo_name>, so it does not have to be changed for every project.

       echo 'Setting up the script...'

       set -e

+      #make a directory called code_docs and navigaate to it
       mkdir code_docs
       cd code_docs

+      #clone the gh-pages branch of the repo and navigate there
       git clone -b gh-pages https://github.com/${TRAVIS_REPO_SLUG}
       cd ${TRAVIS_REPO_SLUG##*/}